 I realized that I could choose and foster thoughts and behaviors that might even set me up for success, that might even prevent flare ups all together.

-Rather than trying to push it and drive really far to see even more, we made short trips frequently.
-We stopped a lot, I never drove for too long before I was out of the car and moving.
+Rather than trying to push it and drive really far to see even more, we made shorter trips more frequently.
+We stopped a lot.
+I never drove for too long before I was out of the car and moving.

-We hiked and walked a lot, too.
-And by getting out of the car and hiking we were able to see a lot of truly awe-some sights and breathtaking vistas: from sand dunes to waterfalls, rivers to cliff dwellings.
-And by getting out of the car and walking in small towns we discovered historical buildings, amazing food, and interesting people.
+We hiked and walked a lot.
+By getting out of the car and hiking we were able to see a lot of truly awe-some sights and breathtaking vistas: from sand dunes to waterfalls, rivers to cliff dwellings.
+By getting out of the car and walking in small towns we discovered historical buildings, amazing food, and interesting people.

 We made the most of all those stops!
 They were an asset, not a hindrance.

-My pain did go up at times, of course.
-But I didn’t panic as I have in years past when increasing pain would lead me to worry and fret, when I’d stop enjoying myself and focus only on the pain to the exclusion of everything else.
-When I wouldn’t see those awesome sights and beautiful vistas.
+My pain did go up at times, but I didn’t panic as I have in years past when increasing pain would lead me to worry and fret.
+When I’d stop enjoying myself and focus only on the pain to the exclusion of everything else.
+When I wouldn’t have seen those awesome sights and beautiful vistas.

 Is it pain management, or is it managing thoughts and behaviors?

-I reassured myself that pain didn’t mean damage or lasting problems, that it wouldn’t be forever, that a little bit of pain was worth being on this amazing trip, that I’d be out of the car soon and could really get out at any time I wanted to simply by pulling over.
+I reassured myself that pain didn’t mean damage or lasting problems.
+That it wouldn’t be forever.
+That a little bit of pain was worth being on this amazing trip.
+That I’d be out of the car soon, and really could just get out at any time I wanted to simply by pulling over.